DylanAegbuniwe/GPUTracker/README.md

 ## Structure
 ### Web Scraper (Python)
-	- Regularly checks and upates prices gotten from newegg.com
+- Regularly checks and updates prices from newegg.com

-### mySQL Database
+### Database (mySQL)
-	- List of products user is tracking.
+- List of products user is tracking
-	- Prices of tracked products.
+- Prices of tracked products
-	- User login details.
+- User login details

 ### WebUI (Angular)
 - Generic home page that user can log in to or create a new account
 - User page where they can see their tracked products or track new ones